MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/computed-entities-scenarios.md

 # Computed Entities Scenarios and Use-cases

 There are benefits to using computed entities in the dataflow.
-This article explains computed entity use cases and they work behind the scenes.
+This article explains computed entity use cases and how they work behind the scenes.

 ## What is a computed entity?